Ac3inSpac3/josh_roe_portfolio/Computer_Vision_Lunar_Rover/README.md

 Mobility: Utilises high torque micro geared motors and rubber Pololu tracks.
 Sample Collection: Employs a split wedge design for efficient rock flipping and sample collection.
 Vision System: Features a high-mounted camera using OpenCV for environmental interpretation, guiding navigation by identifying objects' bearing and distance.
-Navigation: Integrates complex vector fields for object avoidance, wheights varying depending on if the robot is search under rocks for samples or for free samples.
+Navigation: Integrates complex vector fields for object avoidance, weights varying depending on if the robot is search under rocks for samples or for free samples.
 Size: Fits within a Cubesat U1.5 form factor (150mm cubed) with a weight limit of 800 grams.
 Performance: The design includes a cooling fan for the Raspberry Pi to minimize thermal throttling, enhancing performance of the OpenCV code allowing it to run at 30+ fps consistently.